 Dubai International Film Festival

-An annual festival established by Dubai Media City in 2004 with the aim of showcasing contemporary and classic global cinema.
+A festival established by Dubai Media City in 2004 with the aim of showcasing contemporary and classic global cinema.

 Beirut International Film Festival